In Kampong Phluk, in 2010, Pagna began teaching free English classes to the children of Kampong Phluk.

-By learning English the children can secure jobs in the tourism/hospitality industry, thereby lifting themselves out of poverty.
-When he began, Pagna had no school to teach in so he taught in his house during the wet season and under his house during the dry season.
-Thanks to the generosity of tourists passing by he was able to supply pencils and notebooks to the children.
-Eventually a whiteboard, some desks and chairs were donated.
+By learning English, the children can secure jobs in the tourism/hospitality industry, therefore lifting themselves out of poverty.
+When he began, Pagna had no school to teach in, so he taught in his house during the wet season and the dry season.
+Thanks to the generosity of tourists passing by, he was able to supply pencils and notebooks to the children.
+Eventually, a whiteboard, some desks and chairs were donated.
 Today, over 120 children are taught English at the PCEF English language school in Kampong Phluk in five classes per day, seven days per week.
-In December of 2013 a new school opened in Lvea Village at the request of the villagers.
+In December of 2013, a new school opened in Lvea Village at the request of the villagers.
 Lvea Village is Pagna’s home village.
 He was born and raised in this farming community set amid beautiful rice paddies stretching as far as the eye can see.
-In the beginning, the children were taught under Pagna’s father’s house while we tried to raise enough funds to build a small school.
-Thanks to many wonderful donors we did it!
+In the beginning, the children were taught in Pagna’s father’s house while we tried to raise enough funds to build a small school.
+Thanks to many wonderful donors, we were able to do it!
 The new school was built in May of 2014 and we are now teaching 200 students from five surrounding villages.
-In addition to building the English language school, our goal is to institute several community outreaches programs which will benefit the community as a whole rather than just the children.
+In addition to building the English language school, our goal is to institute several community outreach programs which will benefit the community as a whole rather than just the children.
 We believe that by offering assistance to family units rather than individual children we can provide a more holistic and sustainable way out of poverty.
 If you share our vision and would like to help us and the children of Lvea Village and Kampong Phluk Commune, please visit our How You Can Help page.

 I am very lucky and proud to have international friends and family, who love and trust me.
 I am happy with living an honest life and making a difference in the world.